- System Requirements

 Do I need to connect the HD PVR Rocket to my PC to record?

 No. The Rocket can be used either with or without a PC.
-When used standalone it records to a USB thumb drive which is plugged into the front of the Rocket.
+When used standalone it records to a USB thumb drive which is plugged into the front of the Rocket and power is provided from the USB port on the back of the Rocket (5v at 1.0a minimum needed).

 When connected to a PC, you can use Hauppauge Capture to record, upload and stream.
 Recordings are made to your PCs hard disk drive.